Arne Foldvik

 Arne Foldvik (born 6 April 1930) is a Norwegian oceanographer.

 He was born in Tromsø as a son of as a son of meteorologist Nils M. Foldvik and Helene Andresen.
 In 1956 he married teacher Ninja Schibbye Danifer, a daughter of painter Sigurd Danifer.

-He finished his secondary education in 1948 and took the cand.real. at the University of Oslo in 1957.
+He finished his secondary education in 1948 and graduated from the University of Oslo with the cand.real. degree in meteorology in 1955.
 After a period as research fellow from 1955 to 1960, at the Norwegian Academy of Science and Letters's Institute for Weather and Climate Research led by Einar Høiland, he was hired as a lecturer at the University of Bergen in 1960.
-He took the dr.philos. degree here in 1968, was promoted to docent in 1976 and professor in 1985.
-He also helped build the University Centre in Svalbard.
+Finishing his dr.philos. degree in 1968, he was promoted to docent in 1976 and professor of physical oceanography in 1985.
+His main fields of study were the Arctic and Antarctic Oceans.
+He has been a visiting scholar at the University of California, Los Angeles (1963–64), University of Gothenburg (1970–71), University of Washington (1981–82) and the Office of Naval Research (1988–89).

+He sat on the council for the Chr.
+Michelsen Institute from 1989 to 1993. and helped build the University Centre in Svalbard.
 He is a fellow of the Norwegian Academy of Science and Letters since 1992.